Press RoomPress ReleasesPhotographer Kelli Connell Explores Partnerships and Perspective in Fall 2024 Exhibition Debuting at the High

 ATLANTA, June 4, 2024 — This fall, the High Museum of Art will present “Kelli Connell: Pictures for Charis” (Sept.
 20, 2024-Jan.
 5, 2025), a groundbreaking exhibition featuring a powerful body of work by Connell (American, born 1974) that reconsiders the complicated relationship between writer Charis Wilson and photographer Edward Weston from a contemporary queer and feminist perspective.
 Co-organized by the High, the University of Arizona Center for Creative Photography and The Cleveland Museum of Art, the exhibition will make its debut at the High before traveling to the other two venues.

 Through a close examination of Wilson’s prose and Weston’s photographs, Connell enriches our understanding of the couple and weaves their stories together with her own artistic practice.
-Using their publications and archives as a guide, Connell and her partner, Betsy Odom, traveled to locales where Wilson and Weston lived, made work and spent time together.
+Using their publications and archives as a guide, Connell and her former partner, Betsy Odom, traveled to locales where Wilson and Weston lived, made work and spent time together.
 Along the way, Connell collaboratively made photographs of Odom that upend conventional notions of photographer and muse.
 She also photographed, in a raw and less idealized manner, the grand Western landscapes that Weston made iconic 75 years before.

 “This exhibition offers a fresh perspective on the evolving dynamic of artist and muse – combining Wilson’s and Weston’s historical photographs and texts with Connell’s contemporary work in a dynamic and thought-provoking presentation,” said Rand Suffolk, the High’s director.
 “We are thankful to our co-organizers for their collaboration, and we look forward to bringing these works together for the first time in the show.”